 Things don’t fall back in place, in a jiffy.
 Everything takes its own time, or maybe, it’d be apt to say scars fade away with time.

 Consult if your partner/kid/parent has some unsaid issues regarding your activities, in a light-hearted casual talk, at least twice a year.
-It’ll help you identify and rectify the broken areas of relationship (if reasonable), in addition to strengthening your bond.
+It’ll help you identify and rectify the broken areas of the relationship (if reasonable), in addition to strengthening your bond.

 “Embrace the flaws and imperfections of each other.”